xari/xari-dev/content/blog/reducing-arrays/index.md

 <div class="call-out-indigo">

 This post is part of a series on data wrangling and visualisation with JavaScript.
+The content in this post is fairly advance, so it will help if you're already familliar with JavaScript's `reduce()` method.

 You can find the other posts in the series at the links below.

 - [Intro — Data Wrangling and Visualisation with JavaScript](../data-wrangling-with-js)